 Small Scale Livestock and Livelihoods Program (SSLLP) is a local non-government organisation that provides poor families with the means to combat their poverty in a sustainable and long-term manner.
 SSLLP has hosted and supported the establishment of RPC.

 Inter-Aide is a French NGO which has been working in Malawi for many years.
 Amongst its programs is the single largest program in Malawi to establish and support vaccination of rural poultry against Newcastle disease using the I-2 vaccine.
 In this context, there is strong and effective collaboration between RPC and Inter-Aide in supporting each other's programs and in collaborating with government and other NGOs working in the rural poultry sector.

-The United States Peace Corps program has about 120 volunteers predominately in the rural areas throughout Malawi.
-RPC plays a significant role in familiarisation of new Peace Corps volunteers with the local rural poultry sector through talks at induction sessions.
-RPC also works with individual volunteers on small scale development initiatives.
+Until the coronavirus pandemic intervened, the United States Peace Corps program had about 120 volunteers predominately in rural areas throughout Malawi.
+RPC has played a significant role in familiarisation of new Peace Corps volunteers with the local rural poultry sector through talks at induction sessions.
+RPC has also worked with individual volunteers on small scale development initiatives.